Aceinna/docs_openrtk/tutorial/IMU/DataAcquisition.rst

 In the firmware, these filter are implemented using fixed-point math (which operate on sensor counts, not floating-point values).
-This was done done to take advantage of the speed associated with integer math operations.
+This was done done to take advantage of the speed associated with integer-math operations.

 Built-in filters are selected in several different ways:

-    1. Cutoff frequencies can be set in the user-configuration structure, *UserConfigurationStruct*.
+    1. Cutoff frequencies can be set in the default user-configuration structure, *UserConfigurationStruct*.
 This is the approach taken in this example.
-    2. The configuration can be change (either temporarily or permanently) using the Aceinna Navigation Studio interface.
+    2. The configuration can be changed (either temporarily or permanently) using the Aceinna Navigation Studio interface.
-    3. Commands can be sent to the unit.
+    3. Commands can be sent to the unit over the serial interface.
 This enables the cutoff frequency to be changed during operation, if desired.

 **Calibration**:

-Once filtered, the OpenIMU firmware then applies the calibration data to the sensor counts, compensating for temperature-related bias effects, sensor scale-factors, and misalignment.
+Once filtered, the OpenIMU firmware then applies calibration data to the sensor counts, compensating for temperature-related bias effects, sensor scale-factors, and misalignment.